Catalog Quick Links

 Dual Enrollment Pathways at La Salle University

 High school students attending partner high schools may be eligible to take dual-credit, or, college-credit only, coursework at La Salle University.
-Dual-credit programs include the Community Scholar Program, the Diocesan Scholar Program, and La Salle’s Early Achievement Program – LEAP.
+Dual-credit programs include the Community Scholars Program, the Diocesan Scholars Program, the Transformation Scholars Program and La Salle’s Early Achievement Program – LEAP.

 High school students enrolled in college-level courses are subject to all policies regarding matriculated La Salle University students.
 Students should refer to the Academic Catalog and Student Guide to Resources, Rights, and Responsibilities for policy details.